What is the mix of presentation versus interaction at your meetings? What should it be?

 Roundtables: Structured conference openers that employ The Three Questions to 1) define and model an active, interactive, and safe conference environment; 2) provide a structured forum for attendees to meet and learn about each others’ affiliations, interests, experience, and expertise and 3) uncover the topics that people want to discuss and share.

-Seat Swap: Seat Swap increases conversational partners at seated meals through having diners switch seats at appointed times.
+Seat Swap: Seat Swap increases conversational partners at seated meals by having diners switch seats at appointed times.

 Semi-anonymous voting: Voting techniques where others can only determine how individuals vote by watching them closely during the voting process.

-Short Form Presentations Pecha Kucha and Ignite: Very short stylized presentations that offer a rapid introduction to a topic, an idea, or an experience and that act as a jumping off place for stimulated viewers to start learning more via engagement afterwards.
+Short Form Presentations Pecha Kucha and Ignite: Very short stylized presentations that offer a rapid introduction to a topic, an idea, or an experience and that act as a jumping-off place for stimulated viewers to start learning more via engagement afterward.

 Small Group Discussions: Techniques that use small groups to improve learning, connection, interaction, and engagement.